-5.4 Fixtures
+6.4 Fixtures

-First of all what should be checked here by the user is the pairings round by round.
+First of all what should be checked here by the user is the pairings round by round because it’s generated by the application based on the specified flow and the groups.
 The specific turn can be chosen by a drop down.
 After the user selected an option it shows the matches generated by the system.
 Every pairing is fully editable.
 The opponents can be modified by a drop down which contains the teams from the specific group if we are speaking of group stage, or if we are in knock out there are keywords which identify the very team by the result of the previous turn.
 To make this easy to handle and understand tooltips are placed over these keywords.
 If it’s good/done then come the date of the matches.
 For simplify this there are date pickers for all the inputs.
 At one time only one round’s matches are shown.